Upgrade Your Oral Hygiene

 If you’re like most patients, you’ve probably heard that you should be brushing twice and flossing once daily.
 This is a great start, but to really keep your teeth in the best possible condition, you might want to try some of these tips to make your professional cleaning last longer between visits!

 Try an electric toothbrush.
 Electric toothbrushes can be more effective than a standard toothbrush if used correctly.
 Rather than using the motion of your arm and hand to brush your teeth, the electric model uses very rapid, tiny vibrations to do the cleaning for you.
-Electric toothbrushes can be more effective in removing plaque and calcium buildup, and many include a built-in timer to make sure you brush for the right amount of time.
+Electric toothbrushes are more effective at removing plaque and calcium buildup, and many of them come with a built-in timer to ensure that you brush for the recommended length of time.

 If you have been warned that you brush too hard, consider trying a WaterPik.
 This tool uses water to clean the teeth and gumline so that you don’t need to use an abrasive brush to clean your teeth.
-The WaterPik is also a tool for reluctant flossers because the forcible stream of water acts much like floss and reaches hidden areas between teeth very effectively.
+The WaterPik is also a useful tool for reluctant flossers, since the forced stream of water mimics floss and effectively reaches hidden places between teeth.

 Be a master flosser.
-Regular daily flossing is perhaps the most important part of a good dental health regime.
+Flossing on a daily basis is possibly the most crucial aspect of proper dental hygiene.
 While toothbrushes can only reach about 60% of your tooth surfaces, flossing effectively removes the plaque and debris from the remaining 40%.
 It’s important to floss correctly to get the most benefit.
 Use a C-shape when flossing and be sure to get under the gums.
-You want to be careful not to floss too aggressively to prevent damage to the gums.
+You should avoid flossing too aggressively to avoid damaging your gums.
 Feel free to ask your dental hygienist to teach you the best way to floss.